-A framework has been developed by RNE in the "Guidelines for Coordination / Publication of Planned Temporary Capacity Restrictions for the European Railway Network" and it is reflected in the Corridor's specific procedures.
+A framework has been developed by RNE in the "Procedures for Temporary Capacity Restriction Management" and it is reflected in the Corridor's specific procedures.

 4.4.3 Coordination process of corridor-relevant TCRs

 Coordination is the continuous process of planning TCRs with the aim to reduce their impact on traffic.
 If this impact of a TCR is not limited to one network, cross-border coordination between IMs is necessary.
 It results in optimising the common planning of several TCRs, and in offering alternative capacity for deviations on relevant lines to keep international freight traffic running.